The Brownfields Project identifies, assesses, and creates remediation plans for mine-scarred sites

-Three general qualifications will be used to identify primary target brownfield sites:
+Three general qualifications are used to identify primary target brownfield sites.
+Those that:

-- possible public health and environmental health concerns, and
+- pose possible public health and environmental health concerns, and

-- inhibiting reuse for open space, economic development or other beneficial uses.
+- inhibit reuse for open space, economic development or other beneficial uses.

-The Brownfields Team will identify mine-impacted brownfields on both private and public lands, and will and prioritize sites collectively and consistently for public benefit.
+The Brownfields Team identified mine-impacted brownfields on both private and public lands, and prioritized sites collectively and consistently for public benefit.

 Yet not all of the mine sites identified are eligible for remediation as brownfields.
 Ineligible sites include those: